 List of area utility service providers—A list of community-wide water, sewer, electric, gas, and communications providers.

 Match requirement—There is no match requirement for the Identification phase.
-In the Due Diligence and Development phases, there is a match requirement of 15% of the Golden LEAF grant amount for organizations located in certain counties.
+In the Due Diligence and Development phases, there is a match requirement of 15% of the Golden LEAF grant amount for projects in certain counties.
 Click here for a list of those counties.
 Read MoreThe match may be a cash match or it may be the value paid to acquire control of the property, provided the expenses to acquire control were incurred within five years before the project application is submitted to Golden LEAF.
 The match may be a contribution from the applicant or from any local governmental entity in the county in which the project is located.
+Counties and communities and organizations located within counties that have a required match may submit a letter requesting a waiver or reduction of the required match.
+This letter should be submitted as an attachment to the application.

 Minimum acreage—There is no minimum acreage for this program.
 The buildable area of a site under consideration must be adequate to address the economic development strategy of the community.
 Golden LEAF will consider the amount of the request in light of the size of the property under consideration, i.e., smaller awards are expected for smaller sites.